 We expect double-digit S&P 500 returns in 2018 (including dividends), driven by earnings growth potentially in the mid-to-high teens in 2018 thanks to a combination of steady economic growth, better corporate profits, and tax cuts.
-We expect value to benefit from accelerating economic growth and better financials performance.
-Small and midcaps may continue to get a boost from the new tax law and increasing acquisition activity.
-We expect strong economic growth and low valuations may help EM equities recapture recent losses despite tightening global monetary policy and escalating trade tensions.
+We expect value to benefit from accelerating economic growth and better financials performance, though growth continues to enjoy strong momentum.
+Small caps generally benefit more than large caps from lower corporate tax rates, increasing acquisition activity, and relatively less exposure to the ongoing trade dispute.
+We expect strong economic growth and low valuations may help EM equities recapture recent losses despite tightening global monetary policy, trade tensions, and pockets of stress.

-Investing in MLPs involves additional risks as compared with the risks of investing in common stock, including risks related to cash flow, dilution, and voting rights.
+Investing in master limited partnerships (MLPs) involves additional risks as compared with the risks of investing in common stock, including risks related to cash flow, dilution, and voting rights.
 MLPs may trade less frequently than larger companies due to their smaller capitalizations, which may result in erratic price movement or difficulty in buying or selling.
 MLPs are subject to significant regulation and may be adversely affected by changes in the regulatory environment, including the risk that an MLP could lose its tax status as a partnership.
 Additional management fees and other expenses are associated with investing in MLP funds.